councilofelders/numerbay/docs/docs/tutorial-basics/set-up-account.md

 ## Set up Numerai API Key

-After signing up and logging in, head to the NumerBay account page for the **[Numerai API form](https://numerbay.ai/my-account/numerai-api)** under the Account sidebar section.
+After logging in, head to the NumerBay account settings for the **[Numerai Settings page](https://numerbay.ai/numerai-settings)** in the sidebar.

 If you don't have a Numerai API key yet, you can create one in the [Numerai Account Settings](https://numer.ai/account) page.
 Make sure it has at least **View user info** permission.
 NumerBay only uses user info for model ownership verification and email notifications.